Using Workspace Search in Wrike

 -

-To see the full list of tasks that match the search criteria, click the Search button 3 or press Enter on your keyboard after entering the search keyword.
+To see the full list of tasks that match your search criteria, click the Search icon 3 or press Enter after typing your search keyword.

 Tip